-Recovering and exercising after any surgery is a huge topic, complicated by the fact that everyone’s body is different, and there are lots of different definitions of the terms involved, such as “exercise” and “daily activities.
-As many as 15 million Americans will go in for some kind of surgery this year.
-That figure includes everything from cataract removal to circumcision to emergency surgeries, but it also covers surgeries more likely to affect some of our clients here, such as total knee replacement.
-You can use our tips and interesting facts discussed in this blog to aid your recovery and hopefully get back to doing the fitness things you love.
-However, always let your body be your first guide, in consultation with your doctor.
+Recovering and exercising after surgery is a complex topic, as everyone’s body is different and definitions of “exercise” and “daily activities” can vary.
+As many as 15 million Americans will go in for some kind of surgery this year, ranging from cataract removal to total knee replacement.
+For surgeries like knee replacement or heart surgery, you can use the tips and insights in this blog to aid your recovery.
+We hope you find this blog helpful in getting back to the fitness activities you love.
+Always listen to your body and consult your doctor during recovery.

 Is Exercise Recommended After Surgery?